rmkenv/SI_Flooding/README.md

 ## Usage

 1. **Prepare your CSV**
-   Export your flood prediction data from GEE.
+   Export your flood prediction data from GEE, or generate it locally using your `.joblib` model.
 The CSV must include:
    - `.geo` column (GeoJSON geometry as string)
    - `flood_predicted` column (1 for flooded, 0 for not flooded)
+   *or*
+   - Feature columns required by your model, if you want to generate predictions locally.

-2. **Place your CSV**
+2. **Place your CSV and model file**
-   Put your CSV file in the project root or specify its path in the config.
+   Put your CSV and `.joblib` model file in the project root or specify their paths in the config.

 3. **Run the analysis**
    ```bash